scolex/genereic_zebra/README.md

 Features
 --------

-When we are designing custom puzzle we need to choose humber of houses.
+When we are designing custom puzzle we need to choose number of houses.
 Than we need to set values for features.
 This is done using special facts (nationalities, colors, cigarettes...).
 In this example we work with tree houses, so we need to have each feature have tree values:

       nationalities([englishman,spaniard,ukrainian]).
       colors([red,green,blue]).